pequeniajugar/L_comparison/README.md

-## L schema
+## q schema

-The L benchmark loads the financial data directly from q binary table files into in-memory q/L tables.
+The L & kdb benchmark loads the financial data directly from q binary table files into in-memory q/L tables.
 The loader then assigns the benchmark column names with `xcol`.

 | Table | Column | q/L type | Notes |
 |---|---|---:|---|